Anti-windup coordination strategy around a fair equilibrium in resource sharing networks: Conclusion

 \section{Conclusion}

 In this paper we have presented a controller for coordinating the control actions of agents that share a central resource.
 We proved that the only equilibrium of this closed-loop system is optimally fair.
-A conjecture was proposed giving conditions for stability with regards to this optimal equilibrium and this conjecture was empirically shown to hold for a number of randomly generated systems.
+This optimality concerns the states $x$, an important extension of the literature which has mainly focused on properties of the control input $u$.
+A conjecture was proposed giving conditions for stability of this optimal equilibrium, motivated by passivity of the closed-loop system in the linear domain.

-One advantage of the proposed control structure is that, if Conjecture 1 would hold, each agent could tune the gains of a PI-controller locally while maintaining global guarantees of stability.
-The guarantees are, within some limitations, only dependent on the structure of the system and not the model itself (i.e. the $B$-matrix does not have to be known, only that it has certain properties).
-An additional advantage is that the imposed communication between the agents in the form of the anti-windup signal is low in complexity and non-intrusive.
+Subject to the proof of Conjecture 1, the proposed method has many advantages.
+Each agent could tune the gains of a PI-controller locally while maintaining global guarantees of stability.
+These guarantees are only dependent on the structure of the system and not the model itself (i.e. the $B$-matrix does not have to be known, only that it has certain properties).
+The rank-one communication scheme ensures scalability of the implementation which does not require sparsity of $B$.

-Extensions of the work include proving conditions for stability with regards to the proposed equilibrium, and considering more general system structures.
-For instance, more general $A$-matrices, output feedback, or non-linear interconnections $B(u)$ which maintain similar properties to the current $B$-structure.
-Finally, one can consider tuning for improved transient performance.
+Extensions of the work include exploiting the proven passivity property to prove stability with regards to the optimal equilibrium.
+Further system structures could be considered, for instance more general $A$-matrices, output feedback, or non-linear interconnections $B(u)$ which maintain similar properties to the current $B$-structure.
+Finally, one can consider analyzing and improving transient performance.